 And remember – drinking doesn’t have to be a way of life at university.
-In fact, nearly one in six 16- to 24-year-olds in the UK (16%) say they don’t drink at all1 – it can be a great choice to have an active hangover-free social life.
+In fact, one in five 18- to 24-year-olds in the UK (21%) say they don’t drink at all1 – it can be a great choice to have an active hangover-free social life.

 But if alcohol is going to part of your life at uni, there are a few things you can do to look after yourself.
 Here’s our Freshers’ Week survival guide.

 It’s safest not to drink more than 14 units of alcohol a week, and to have at least three drink free days each week.
 These are the UK Chief Medical Officers' (CMO) low risk drinking guidelines – and can help you keep the risk of long and short-term harms from drinking alcohol low.